pre-srfi/in-source-documentation/template.md

 `define-record-type`:

 ```
-(make-doc attached? content expression alist)
+(make-doc attached? text content alist)
 ```

 Create a `doc` record.
 The `attached?` argument is a boolean indicating whether or not the documentation is attached to an expression.
 The `content` argument is the string containing the in-source documentation text, or `#f` if there is no documentation available.
-The `expression` argument is the expression the in-source documentation is attached to, or `#f` if the in-source documentation is unattached.
-The `alist` argument is an association list containing implementation-defined information relating to the expression, such as its location in the source file.
+The `content` argument is the expression the in-source documentation is attached to, or `#f` if the in-source documentation is unattached.
+The `alist` argument is an association list containing implementation-defined information relating to the documentation, such as its location in the source file.

 ```
-(make-doc #t " Three plus two. " '(+ 3 2)
+(make-doc #t "Three plus two." '(+ 3 2)
           '((source-location .
 (22 42))))
 ;; => object of type 'doc'
 ```